todun/workshop-temp/Lab-Guide.md

 7\.
 You now need to edit the code in main.js to include your AWS credentials and the SNS topic that you have created.
 Firstly, we'll need some AWS credentials.

 8\.
-You will need to create an IAM user with Access and Secret Access Keys for your Edison to publish messages to your SNS topic.
-There is a guide on how to create IAM users [here](http://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html).
+You will need to create an IAM User with Access and Secret Access Keys for your Edison to publish messages to your SNS topic.
+There is a guide on how to create IAM Users [here](http://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html).
 Your IAM policy for the user should look like the following:

 ```
 {